hatfieldlibrary/marc_data_migration/README.md

 the `--database-insert` option.
 You can use the database for subsequent processing by adding the `-db` flag and providing the database name (an optionally the password).
 This is recommended to speed up processing.

 If you like, you can also write OCLC records to a MARCXML file.
-We

 ## Updating with OCLC Data
 If your records require this step, you can update and/or add new OCLC record fields.
 For large projects, this